rkdud007/blog/content/blog/born-to-run.md

 Once, I had a conversation about regret.
 After careful thought, my answer was "No".
 Sure, there were moments I wished I'd known it a little bit earlier (e.g I wish I knew the world more early) or times I made mistakes out of immaturity.
 But from a broader perspective, every moment in my life was decided by my own *Free Will*.
 I tried my best at every point.
 With the limited information I had at the time, I followed the choices that made sense to me, cutting off external judgments and minimizing the anxiety of risk-taking.

-I ususally like to ask myself: “Is this really what you want?”, “Is the day truly meaningful to you?”, and “Are you sure you won’t regret doing—or not doing—this?”
+I usually like to ask myself: “Is this really what you want?”, “Is the day truly meaningful to you?”, and “Are you sure you won’t regret doing—or not doing—this?”

 I enjoy seeing life as a running that contains two important factors: *direction* and *speed*.